ad48/COVID19_scholcomms/README.md

-# MAG_COVID19
+# COVID19 Explorations

-Quick script for pulling papers relating to Coronavirus from the Microsoft Academic Graph
+Various exploratory analyses on Scholarly Communications relating to the COVID-19 virus and pandemic.